QuentinRa/blog.quentinra.dev/info/assembly/syntax/constants.md

 * value (8bits): ``01111101``
 * trying to guess the rotation
 * ``00000000 00000000 00000000 01111101``
-* I need to rotate by 24 in order to have back my 32 bit number
+* I need to rotate by 24 to have back my 32 bits number
 * but...
 I can't write 2^n = 24
 * fail